Docs

 The full-stack signals are designed to be used in various scenarios.
 Based on the requirements, different types of full-stack signals are used.
 The server-side signal types are available in the com.vaadin.hilla.signals package.
 Their client-side counterparts are available in @vaadin/hilla-react-signals.

 As this is currently under active development, more signal types are added with each new release.
-Currently available ones are: ValueSignal and NumberSignal.
-These are described in the following sections.
+The currently available ones are ValueSignal, NumberSignal, and ListSignal.
+These are described in the following sub-sections.

 ValueSignal